F. J. Botting: Other interests

+Death

 Botting died at his home on Kensington Terrace, Kensington.
 His remains were interred at the West Terrace Cemetery.

 Family

-Francis Joseph Botting (1819 – 10 July 1906) married the widow Delia Sophia South (c.
+Francis Joseph Botting (1819 – 10 July 1906) married Delia Sophia South (c.
 1924 – 21 December 1894) in 1846.
-She also arrived aboard Buckinghamshire with daughters Mary Ann South, Sarah Elizabeth South (who died shortly after arrival) and brothers Henry James South and Thomas South with his wife Dorothy.
+She also arrived aboard Buckinghamshire with her sisters Mary Ann South, Sarah Elizabeth South (both died shortly after arrival) and brother Henry James South and Parents Thomas South with his wife Dorothy.
 They had a home on Kensington Terrace, Kensington.